stardot/beebasm/README.md

 If specified, this sets the disc option of the generated disc image (i.e. the `*OPT 4,n` value) to the value specified.
 This overrides the -boot option.

+`-writes <value>`

+If specified, this sets the write count of the generated disc image (i.e. the value show in brackets after the disc title in a catalogue) to the value specified.
+This defaults to 0 if not specified.

 `-title <title>`

 If specified, this sets the disc title of the generated disc image (i.e. the string set by `*TITLE`) to the value specified.